mdfarragher/DSC/Regression/HousePricePrediction/README.md

 In this case study you'll be working with the Iowa House Price dataset.
 This data set describes the sale of individual residential property in Ames, Iowa from 2006 to 2010.

-The data set contains 2930 records and a large number of feature columns involved in assessing home values.
+The data set contains 1460 records and a large number of feature columns involved in assessing home values.
 You can use any combination of features you like to generate your house price predictions.

-There are 2 files in the dataset:
+There is 1 file in the dataset:
-* [train.csv](https://github.com/mdfarragher/DSC/blob/master/Regression/HousePricePrediction/train.csv) which contains 1460 records, 80 input features, and one output label.
-You will use this file for training your model.
+* [data.csv](https://github.com/mdfarragher/DSC/blob/master/Regression/HousePricePrediction/data.csv) which contains 1460 records, 80 input features, and one output label.
+You will use this file to train and evaluate your model.
-* [test.csv](https://github.com/mdfarragher/DSC/blob/master/Regression/HousePricePrediction/test.csv) which contains 1459 records and 80 input features.
-You will use this file to test your trained model.

-Download these two files and save them in your project folder.
+Download the file and save it in your project folder.

 Here's a description of all 81 columns in the training file:
 * SalePrice - the property's sale price in dollars.
 This is the target variable that you're trying to predict.